 We’ve all seen the Thanksgiving specials from American TV shows.
 However, a Canadian Thanksgiving actually looks a little different.
-If you’re in Canada on the 10th of October (or just fancy having a mini-thanksgiving at home) here’s a few tips on making the most of it and how it differs from its American counterpart.
+If you’re in Canada on the 10th of October (or just fancy having a mini-thanksgiving at home) here are a few tips on making the most of it and how it differs from its American counterpart.

 Don’t get the dates mixed up